fxru/pmundaphon/description/pmundaphon.md

 VS-029 is the only set that features /u/ in Sora, Remo, Gutob, Kharia, and Juang  and /o/ in Gtaʔ.

-The set shows some similarity with \#0062-2 of _\*txŋ_ ‘kindle (v)’.
+The set shows some similarity with \#0062-2 of _\*tVŋ_ ‘kindle (v)’.
 However, if Mundari /a/ belongs to this set, Kherwarian /a/ would be in sharp contrast to Khewarian /i/ in \#0062-2.

 |Gorum|Sora|Remo|Gutob|Kharia|Juang|Gtaʔ|Santali|Mundari|Ho|Korwa|Korku| Set  |
 |-----|----|----|-----|------|-----|----|-------|-------|--|-----|-----|------|